weifeng-ai/SARC/README.md

     ```
   - open `main.py` file;

-  - comment the code blocks of parameter settings for MovieLens-1M;
+  - comment the code blocks of parameter settings for Last.FM;

   - uncomment the code blocks of parameter settings for Book-Crossing;

   - ```
     $ python main.py
     ```
-- Music
+- Movie
   - ```
     $ cd src
-    $ python preprocess.py --dataset music
+    $ python preprocess.py --dataset movie
     ```
   - open `main.py` file;

-  - comment the code blocks of parameter settings for MovieLens-1M;
+  - comment the code blocks of parameter settings for Last.FM;

-  - uncomment the code blocks of parameter settings for Last.FM;
+  - uncomment the code blocks of parameter settings for Movielens-1M;